the-bootcamp-project/Web-Application-with-IPFS-Svelte-TypeScript-Webpack/README.md

 Run the following:

+- `yarn run test:smoke` to start a local HTTP-Server to preview the build
-- `yarn run test:unit:coverage` to start unit-testing and show coverage stets
+- `yarn run test:coverage` to start unit-testing and show coverage stets
 - `yarn run test:unit` to start unit-testing

 *if you want to use npm, replace `yarn ...` with `npm ...`*